skippyr/libtdk/DOCS.md

 A class that represents a color from the XTerm palette: a terminal exclusive palette containing 256 colors.
 Apply it by using the left shifting operator (`<<`) against an instance of the [`std::ostream`](https://cplusplus.com/reference/ostream/ostream) class.
 Remove it by using the ANSI code [`XColorCode::Default`](#xcolorcode-enum-class) in the layer where the color has been applied.

-Colors are not applied if the stream being affected is being redirected or piped.

 #### Constructors

 ##### Brief